opensearch-project/opensearch-build/DEVELOPER_GUIDE.md

 #### Pyenv

 Use pyenv to manage multiple versions of Python.
-This can be installed with [pyenv-installer](https://github.com/pyenv/pyenv-installer).
+This can be installed with [pyenv-installer](https://github.com/pyenv/pyenv-installer) on Linux and MacOS, and [pyenv-win](https://github.com/pyenv-win/pyenv-win#installation) on Windows.

 ```
 curl -L https://github.com/pyenv/pyenv-installer/raw/master/bin/pyenv-installer | bash